 On the surface, The Inkwell is about an eccentric teen Drew (Tate) and his loving but beleaguered parents Brenda (Suzzanne Douglas) and Kenny (Joe Morton).
 The trio leave their working-class, upstate New York home to summer with Brenda’s sister Francis (Vanessa Bell Calloway), her “bougie” husband Spencer (Glynn Turman), their gregarious teen son Junior (Duane Martin), and Brenda and Francis’ mother, Evelyn (Mary Alice) at their beach home in Oak Bluffs.
 Brenda hopes sun and sand, through a sort of wishful alchemy, will transform Drew and repair the tiny cracks in her and Kenny’s marriage.
 Social worker Kenny, though no longer a Black Panther, still sometimes dons a black beret and black leather jacket.
 He dreads the two-week stay.
 Drew isn’t much more thrilled about going to what his father describes as “an island of bourgeois jungle bunnies,” but his unhappiness is leavened since, against the strident admonishments of his father, he brings along his best friend Iago, which is a wooden doll given to him by his grandmother when he was a youngster.
 Then, there is also Drew’s strange fascination with fire that led to their garage being burned down not long ago.
 Brenda and Kenny are unsettled by the thought that perhaps Drew purposely caused the fire.

 Technicolor sand, sea and swimsuits disguise a delicately subversive film.
 Challenging conventional notions of a cultural monolith, The Inkwell is an examination of the class dynamics embedded in the black community, arguably most famously documented by scholars W.E.B.
 Du Bois in 1903’s The Negro Problem and E. Franklin Frazier in his seminal 1955 book, The Black Bourgeoisie.
 Suzzanne Douglas, who played Brenda in the film spoke to Shadow and Act for this article.
 “It really shows the diversity within the culture of African-American upper middle class families.”
-She says, “Not only was that image important for our children but it was important for American children .”
+She says, “Not only was that image important for our children but it was important for American children [in general].”
 The film also bucks up against traditional assumptions about how to address black adolescent delinquency or rebellion.
 Black women in The Inkwell are shown in ways still not often seen on screen.
 Black teen life in The Inkwell was also a huge departure from the ways in which black young adults were normally shown on screen.

 Class distinctions are historically a great jumping off point for film, and it works in The Inkwell.
 Though Glynn Thurman, who played conservative Spencer, was sometimes a bit overwrought, the conflict between he and Joe Morton’s Kenny made for effective on-screen drama.
 There were some great slapstick comedic moments such as the fight on the tennis court between Spencer and Kenny.
 Spencer’s character got his behind handed to him by Kenny after assuming that a “militant” working class ruffian wouldn’t know the first thing about tennis, let alone be able to beat him.
 Kenny himself who couldn’t hide his disdain for Oak Bluffs’ “bougie n*ggas as far as the eye can see” eventually came to respect Spencer to a certain degree for his concern for Drew and for standing up for his beliefs.
 The family also took Spencer’s advice to go visit their therapist friend, Dr. Wade, played by Phyllis Stickney.